belav/csharpier/Docs/ExtensionTestCases.md

+# Test Cases For Extensions

-No installs at all
+- No installs at all
-- show message to install globaly or in solution
+  - show message to install globally or locally

-Install globaly
+- Install globally
+  - shows for file outside solutions if solution has csharpier
   - should format after
-- can uninstall globaly after process running
+  - can uninstall globally after formatting

-Install solution
+- Install Locally
-- works with existing config
+  - works with existing tool manifest
-- works with no config
+  - works with no tool manifest
   - should format after

-Formatting
+- Formatting
   - Existing open documents get warmed
   - Edit warms
+  - Finds local version
+  - Finds global version
-- Uses correct version - adding lines is easy to test, 0.12 vs 0.14
+  - Uses correct version - adding lines between methods is easy to test, 0.12 vs 0.14

-Action
+- Action (does not apply to vscode)
   - is not shown on files that aren't c#
   - run on save works